COMMON QUESTIONS

 What Hexidus never touches, and what routes to your EHR instead.

 I don't handle Protected Health Information.
 My site routes all patient data directly to your EHR, which handles HIPAA compliance.
 Hexidus Labs is not a Business Associate under HIPAA because we don't store, process, or transmit PHI.
 This keeps builds fast, affordable, and out of regulatory scope.
-If you need infrastructure that actually handles PHI (patient portal, telehealth video, messaging with clinical content, prescription workflows), you need a different vendor.
+If you need systems that actually handle PHI (patient portal, telehealth video, messaging with clinical content, prescription workflows), you need a different vendor.
 I'll refer you.

 I don't integrate with Hint's API.
 Hint API access requires partnership approval that takes weeks to secure, and deep integration adds complexity that doesn't fit my 3–8 week build timelines.
 What I do instead: build your site with a clean HTTPS link from "Become a Member" buttons to your existing Hint enrollment URL (memberships.hint.com/your-practice/join).
 Same outcome for the patient, zero integration delay.
 Works for Atlas, Elation, Jane, Spruce, Cerbo, Practice Fusion, and every other major DPC EHR.